SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

   *     * [ 106544002 | Family Enterobacteriaceae (organism)|](http://snomed.info/id/106544002 "106544002 | Family Enterobacteriaceae \(organism\) |")

+The naming convention is not applied to concepts that only refer to a subgroup of a rank.

+For example,

+  *     * Vancomycin resistant Enterococcus (organism) is correct in capitalizing Enterococcus.
+It refers to a subclass of the genus, Enterococcus species that are resistant.
+Enterococcus is a scientific name of an organism class; therefore, the first letter is capitalized.

+  *     *  _Vancomycin resistant Genus Enterococcus_ is incorrect.
+It refers to the rank only, Genus Enterococcus.

 Official names of organisms may include abbreviations such as “subsp.” and “subgen.”
 (Domain Bacteria and Kingdom Plantae).
 Official names of organisms may also include parentheses e.g. “Cypraea (Cypraea) tigris” (Kingdom Animalia) and “Bacillus (subgen.
 Bacillus Cohn 1872, 174) subtilis” (Domain Bacteria).

   * The FSN of organisms should include the expanded word for rank i.e. “subgenus” or “subspecies” and not an abbreviation of same.